Graph Agent Network: Empowering Nodes with Inference Capabilities for Adversarial Resilience: The Proposed Method

 \subsection{Decision Rules}

-The decision rules dictate the mechanism for choosing the corresponding action in different states~\cite{bonabeau2002decision,farmer2009economy}.
-In GAgN, the decision rules are specified as the mechanism for training parameters of the functions in the action space, which is based on $v_i$'s states after receiving messages from its neighbors.
-These functions compute the adjustment direction for their parameters through the loss function and obtain trained parameters using stochastic gradient descent (SGD).
-Next, we introduce these loss-based rules separately.
+The decision rules define how to choose actions in different states~\cite{farmer2009economy}.
+In GAgN, they guide the training of function parameters in the action space, based on $v_i$'s states after receiving neighbors' messages.
+These functions adjust parameters via the loss function using stochastic gradient descent (SGD).